mateodelnorte/servicebus-register-handlers/README.md

 ## Command/Event API

-Servicebus is often using in CQRS systems, so a simplified API is exposed to simplify it's usage for this pattern.
+Servicebus is often used in CQRS systems, so a simplified API is exposed to simplify it's usage for this pattern.

 When using either `command` or `event` keys as exports, the option `ack` will